MichaelELeonard/Neural-Network-Challenge/README.md

 # Background
 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 A CSV was received from the Alphabet Soup’s business team, containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-Utilize machine learning and neural networks to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+The goal is to utilize machine learning and neural networks to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
 <br>

 # Preprocessing